-In order to complete all nursing exams administered online, students are required to adhere to all technology requirements.
-(See Appendix B for Technology Requirements.)
 Students are expected to take the course examination on the scheduled date.
 If a student anticipates being absent, he/she must notify the instructor prior to the day of the exam.
 If an emergency arises, it is up to the student to notify the instructor as soon as possible.
 In all cases, it is up to the instructor to determine if a make-up exam will be given.
-Note: The format/style for a make-up exam/quiz, is at the discretion of the instructor and may differ from the regular exam.
+Note: The format/style for a make-up exam/quiz, at the discretion of the instructor, may differ from the regular exam.
 Exams are considered property of the instructor.
 Individual instructors will determine methods for exam review and will notify their classes regarding how reviews will be managed.

-During examinations you will be asked to abide by the following:
+During examinations you will be asked to:

 - 1. Spread out in the classroom as much as possible. - 2.
-Bags & all personal items will be kept in the front or outside of the classroom.
+Bags and all personal items will be kept in the front or outside of the classroom.
 If you are anticipating an emergency contact, please inform those persons to call the front office to make contact with you or request that the faculty monitor your cell phone or pager (on vibrate mode please). - 3.
 Attend to all personal needs before the exam.
 Most tests are between 30-60 minutes long (with the exception of the final exam) and most adults can manage without a break during that time frame. - 4.
 There may be more than one proctor in the room while exams are being taken. - 5.
 Department issued calculators will be provided for tests containing math items. - 6.
 Notes may not be taken and recording is prohibited during the exam review. - 7.
-Picture taking or scanning of the exam is not permitted. - 8.
-As part of the nursing student code of conduct, nursing students are expected to maintain confidentiality with regards to exam questions, wherein the contents of an exam are not to be shared with other students.
+Picture taking or scanning of the exam is not permitted.

+8. As part of the nursing student code of conduct, nursing students are expected to maintain confidentiality with regards to exam questions, wherein the contents of an exam are not to be shared with other students.